Lindsay van Zundert: 2022–2023 season

-Van Zundert began the season with a ninth placement at the 2022 CS Nebelhorn Trophy.
+Van Zundert began the season with a ninth placement at the 2022 CS Nebelhorn Trophy, and then was seventh at the 2022 CS Finlandia Trophy.
 To her surprise, she was invited to appear twice on the senior Grand Prix, making her debut at the 2022 Skate Canada International.
 Despite finishing eleventh of twelve skaters, she expressed satisfaction, saying it was a "huge learning experience to be here.
 Just to experience how such a match goes."
-She then finished eleventh once again at the 2022 Grand Prix de France.
+She then finished eleventh once again at the 2022 Grand Prix de France, and then fifth at the 2022 CS Golden Spin of Zagreb.